Beavers

 Do beavers pose a flooding threat?

-In general terms, beavers can actually help reduce the risk of flooding lower down in river systems by building dams and moderating water flow.
-The modifications made to the streams can raise the water table locally, creating wetland areas to the benefit of biodiversity.
+In general, beavers can actually help reduce the risk of flooding lower down in river systems by building dams and moderating water flow.
+The modifications which beavers make to streams can raise the water table locally, creating wetland areas and benefiting biodiversity.
 Evidence from elsewhere in Europe shows that instances of beaver dams creating undesirable flooding are uncommon, localised and usually small-scale.
-In these situations dams are simply removed or pipes (‘beaver deceivers’) are placed through them to manage water levels.
+In these situations, dams are simply removed or pipes (‘beaver deceivers’) are placed through them to manage water levels.

 Do beavers eat fish?